NervanaSystems/aeon/README.md

 Note: if installing system wide (as opposed to within a virtual environment) you may need to run `sudo`

+Note: to build Aeon with the latest version of libjpeg-turbo and OpenCV run:

+    cmake -DBUILD_OPENCV=ON ..

 Now continue on to the [user guide](http://aeon.nervanasys.com/index.html/user_guide.html) to get started using aeon.
 Or to the
 [developer guide](http://aeon.nervanasys.com/index.html/developer_guide.html) to developing custom loaders/transformers.